Uzayisenga/DIC-WebEngeeringCourse/Web technologySeriesExercise2.md

 In other words, changing the name of the *test.html* file to <mark>*test.html.erb*<mark> means that you can write ruby code in the test.html file.
 Remember that it is also used by Rails.

+**We assume you have already imported the goya csv into your database.**

 Let’s rewrite <mark>test.html.erb</mark> as follows.